SamyuelDanyo/VLSIBitsliceDividerDatapath/README.md

 # VLSIBitsliceDividerDatapath
-8-Bit divider datapath design using bitslice VLSI technique.
-Custom cell library, bitslice architecture and control ASM design.
+Custom implementation of an 8-bit divider datapath architecture using bitslice technique and a synthesizable SystemVerilog control unit.
+Custom-designed Cell Library is used for synthesis.

+For full documentation, please see the project PDF Doc.